afni/afni/src/pmolfese/3dRSA_temporal-product-decision-2026-08-29.md

 ## Interchange with 3dRSA

-`1dTrdm` writes the ordered list and per-time `.1D` matrices already accepted by `3dRSA -model_series`, plus a sidecar containing the versioned time, condition, estimator, and aggregation provenance.
-This is a one-way fixed-model bridge, not a promise that all temporal inputs become native `3dRSA` inputs.
+`1dTrdm` writes the ordered list and per-time `.1D` matrices accepted by `3dRSA -model_series`, plus a sidecar containing the versioned time, condition, estimator, and aggregation provenance.
+That fixed-model path remains the independent-sample bridge.

 The primary companion output remains subject-level.
 Aggregating it into one fixed model series is valid when the temporal RDM is an external/fixed model or comes from an independent sample.
 If it is estimated from the same subjects whose fMRI RDMs are tested, a group mean can create self-inclusion and does not inherit `3dRSA`'s ordinary fixed-model population interpretation.
-Same-subject fusion therefore requires either leave-one-subject model movies or a future subject-indexed series contract; the existing `-model_series` must not imply that this dependence vanished.
+The delivered dependent bridge therefore has two explicit contracts:
+`1dTrdm -model_series_out paired` writes each participant's own temporal RDM manifest, and `-model_series_out loo` writes a temporal mean excluding the participant being tested. `3dRSA -model_series_subjects paired|loo` matches subjects by exact label and compares the corresponding condition RDMs.
+Paired mode uses population subject-sign inference.
+Because LOO templates overlap across folds, LOO uses a synchronized condition-label null for alignment in the fixed observed participant sample and rejects independent-subject sign flips or bootstrap.
+Both nulls cover the complete time×space family.

-`3dRSA` should continue to reject time-series joint regression, commonality, contrasts, fitted mixtures, nuisance adjustment, and LOO until each has a declared statistic and joint temporal multiplicity family.
+`3dRSA` should continue to reject time-series joint regression, commonality, contrasts, fitted mixtures, nuisance adjustment, and predictive LOO until each has a declared statistic and joint temporal multiplicity family.
 The companion does not make those estimands automatic.